April 14, 2018

 CONTRACTIONS LIKE THAT"

 Oddly, most contracted words are not mispronounced.
-The annoying habit typically contains an ending “d” of the first non-contracted word.
-Two common examples are the words, “didn’t” (did not) and “wouldn’t” (would not).
+The annoying habit typically contains the ending “d” of the first non-contracted word.
+Two common examples are the words “didn’t” (did not) and “wouldn’t” (would not).
 They are not pronounced “dident” or “wouldent.”
 Nowhere is the word “dent” included in the spelling of the contracted word.
 Jane Greer “dident” say it.
 Sterling Hayden “wouldent” say it.
 Claire Trevor “couldent” say it.
-The fabricated word is so beloved, however, some young females cannot resist its usage.
-Regardless of which sex dominates its usage, can we at least assume this “affliction” only affects those under forty?
-In a word.
-Yes’m.
+The fabricated word is common among some young females.
+Regardless of which sex dominates its usage, this “affliction” only seems to affect those under forty.

 "WHAT WE'VE GOT HERE IS FAILURE